MELISSA PARRY S.A.G.E.

 9 min

-A mother on the edge of her sanity seeks solace from a tumultuous life situation.
+In this powerful short film, a mother on the edge of her sanity seeks solace from a tumultuous life situation, highlighting the importance of gender equality in storytelling.

 Watch Maré